Your Guide to Becoming a California AED Authority

 California law is specific about which types of organizations must have an Automated External Defibrillator (AED) on-site.
 While any business can benefit from having an AED, certain facilities are legally required to install and maintain them.
 Understanding these mandates is the first step in ensuring your organization is prepared and compliant.
 If your facility falls into one of the categories below, you have specific responsibilities for device placement, maintenance, and staff training.
 Let’s walk through the key locations identified by state law.

-Health Studios and Fitness Centers
+For Gyms and Fitness Centers

 If you operate a health studio, gym, or fitness center, California law requires you to have at least one AED.
 This rule applies to most fitness facilities, though it generally excludes hotels that simply have a workout room for guests.
 The law doesn’t just stop at having the device; you are also responsible for making sure it’s properly maintained and in working order at all times.
 Additionally, your staff must be trained in CPR and how to use the AED.
 A comprehensive AED program management plan can help you handle these ongoing maintenance and training requirements without the guesswork.

-Public Swimming Pools with Lifeguards
+At Public Pools with Lifeguards

 Certain public swimming pools are also mandated to have an AED.
 The key factor here is the presence of a lifeguard.
 If your facility provides lifeguards, you must have an AED readily available whenever the pool is open to the public.
 This ensures that in the event of a sudden cardiac arrest, a trained responder has immediate access to life-saving equipment.
 Keeping the device in a visible, accessible, and weather-protected location near the pool area is critical for a fast response when every second counts.